crmckenzie/nurture/TASKLIST.md

 ## GET /environments/:name/application_versions

 - [ ] returns the list of application versions associated with the environment (all prod + modifications from manifests)
+- [ ] last release should be used when reporting current prod application versions

 ## GET /environments/:name/manifests